Johnny-droid/Johnny-droid/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Autonomous Driving at Bosch
-- 🌱 I’m currently learning a lot of AI stuff! 😄
 - 💬 Ask me about anything

 ✨ What I like (and would like to learn more):